-Stuart Therapeutics has licensed the exclusive worldwide rights to collagen mimetic peptides (CMPs) of unique design, which mimic human collagen, for all human ophthalmic therapeutic applications. and have application in human and veterinary therapeutics and diagnostics.
-They have an amino acid sequence identical to a single strand of human collagen, and has shown promise as a direct reparative to damaged collagen in situ.
-The Stuart Therapeutics team has enhanced the value of these peptides by licensing additional patent filings for US and international patents that provide further protection for the technology in ophthalmology, and creating a novel therapeutic platform — PolyCol.
+Stuart Therapeutics has exclusively licensed the worldwide rights to a family of collagen mimetic peptides (CMPs) of unique design, which mimic human collagen, for all human ophthalmic therapeutic applications.
+Each of these CMPs has an amino acid sequence similar to a single strand of human collagen, and has shown promise as a direct reparative to damaged collagen in situ.
+The Stuart Therapeutics team has enhanced the value of these peptides by licensing additional patent filings for US and international patents that provide further protection for the technology in ophthalmology and creating a novel therapeutic platform — PolyCol.

 PolyCol’s linking chemistry options offer a number of different bioavailability approaches for therapeutics, including extended release and delayed release.